SamiUlHaq27/Sports-News-Django/README.md

 # Sports-News-Django (RSS -> Fox Sports)

-Usign rss feeds from foxsports.com with django web interface for data presentation.
+Using rss feeds from foxsports.com with django web interface for data presentation.